syncfusion-content/flutter-docs/Flutter/xlsio/add-column-chart.md

 # Adding Column Chart to Excel worksheet

+A column chart is a graphic representation of data in the Excel worksheet.
+Column charts display vertical bars going across the chart horizontally, with the values axis being displayed on the left side of the chart.

-The following code snippet illustrate how to add Column chart to Excel worksheet.
+The following code snippet illustrate how to add Column chart to Excel worksheet using Flutter XlsIO.

 {% highlight dart %}